 Where a youngster has medication they need to take during the visit - say at lunchtime the organiser will take with them the child's Independent Healthcare plan, administration record and medication so they can administer the medication during the visit following the UTC policy and guidelines.
-The Educational Visits Coordinator and Managing Medical Needs officer will oversee this process.
+The Educational Visits Coordinator will oversee this process.

-4.1 Residential visits pro-forma - administering non-prescription medication
+4.1 Administering non-prescription medication on residential visits

-Students who do not have an Independent Healthcare Plan and administration record that fall ill during the visit may require medication such as Paracetamol to be administered.
-Here a Residential Visits Pro forma will be used to keep a record of any non-prescription medication administered to any student.
+Students who do not have an Independent Healthcare Plan that fall ill during the visit may require medication such as Paracetamol to be administered.
+Parents will be asked to complete a EV3A Form before the visit to give consent for this to happen.
+The visit leader will complete the 'Residential Visits - Record of Medicine Administered to all Children' log to keep a record of any non-prescription medication administered to any student.